• English

 Haven’t got a sweet tooth?

 Now, what do you think?
 Have we forgotten anything?
-Which is your favourite pastry?
+Which is your favorite pastry?
 Share your thoughts and pictures with us.
 Let’s stay in touch!

 Yum!
 Lussekat is my faaavourite.
 Luckily we’ve got a Swedish bakery here in Detroit that I’ll have to visit soon to get my fix after reading this ?